drvinceknight/pfm/book/tools-for-mathematics/06-probability/why/main.md

 ## What is the difference between a Python list and a Python tuple?

 Two of the most used Python iterables are lists and tuples.
 In practice they have a number of similarities, they are both ordered collections of objects that can be used in list comprehensions as well as in other ways.

 - Tuples are **immutable**
 - Lists are **mutable**

 This means that once created tuples cannot be changed and lists can.

 As a general rule of thumb: if you do not need to modify your iterable then use a tuple as they are more computationally efficient.

-## Why does the sum of booleans counts the `True`s?
+## Why does the sum of booleans count the `True`s?

 In the tutorial and elsewhere you created a list of booleans and then took the sum.
 Here are some of the steps:

 ```{code-cell} ipython3
 samples = ("Red", "Red", "Blue")